CsarNarciso/Jwt-Server/README.md

 PasswordEncoder - NoOpPasswordEncoder for no encryptation (just for tests!
 Don't do this in prod)
 				BCryptPasswordEncoder for encrypted passwords.

-We include auth0 java-jwt dependency (from JWT.io guides for java integration), following the github link to the oficial documentation for more details.
+Include 'auth0 java-jwt' dependency (found at JWT.io guides for java integration).

-Generate encrypted secret for our jwt utils class.
-Put it in .properties or yml file The same for the issuer token generator name: you can use the name of your app/backend (who generates the token) here
+Follow the GitHub link to the oficial documentation for more details: https://github.com/auth0/java-jwt

-Create /util/JwtUtils class
+Generate encrypted secret to be used by the JWT utils class to sign and verify tokens integrity.
+Store the secret in the .properties or .yaml file.
+And the same for the issuer token generator (who generates the token) name: you can use the name of your App/Backend.

-and create the following methods
+Create '/util/JwtUtils' class and create the following methods

 createToken
 validate